kubevirt/user-guide/docs/virtual_machines/instancetypes.md

 ### Inferring defaults from a Volume

 The `inferFromVolume` attribute of both the `InstancetypeMatcher` and `PreferenceMatcher` allows a user to request that defaults are inferred from a volume.
-When requested KubeVirt will look for the following labels on the underlying `PVC`, `DataSource` or `DataVolume` to determine the default name and kind:
+When requested, KubeVirt will look for the following labels on the underlying `PVC`, `DataSource` or `DataVolume` to determine the default name and kind:

 * `instancetype.kubevirt.io/default-instancetype`
 * `instancetype.kubevirt.io/default-instancetype-kind` (optional, defaults to `VirtualMachineClusterInstancetype`)